tsgates/arch-wiki-markdown/wiki/Creating_Arch_Linux_disk_image.md

 the installation media with the disk image file attached as a virtual hard disk.
-This is the preferred way to make a virtual disk image containing Arch Linux because other than starting up the virtual machine, the installation will proceed exactly as in the Official Installation Guide.
+This is the preferred way to make a virtual disk image containing Arch Linux because other than starting up the virtual machine, the installation will proceed exactly as in the Installation guide.

 Install Arch Linux in a disk image without the installation media
 -----------------------------------------------------------------